CNP-CIIMAR/FAALPred/utilities/README.md

 python CALDomainAnalyzer.py data/gbk_files log_processamento.log --search-amp-binding
 ```

+- **`<input_directory>`**:
-o	<input_directory>: Path to the directory containing subdirectories with .gbk files.
+  Path to the directory containing subdirectories with .gbk files.

+- **`<log_file>`**:
-o	<log_file>: Path to the log file where processing information will be saved (e.g., log_processamento.log).
+  Path to the log file where processing information will be saved (e.g., log_processamento.log).

+- **`--search-amp-binding`** (optional):
-o	--search-amp-binding (optional): If specified, the script will also search for the "AMP-binding" domain.
+  If specified, the script will also search for the "AMP-binding" domain.

+---

-3. Output Files:
+## Output Files

+- **Log File:**
-o	Log File: Contains detailed logs of the processing steps.
+  Contains detailed logs of the processing steps.

+- **Summary CSV:**
-o	Summary CSV: A file named summary.csv will be created in the input directory with the analysis summary.
+  A file named `summary.csv` will be created in the input directory with the analysis summary.

+- **Filtered Files:**
-o	Filtered Files: A directory named filtrados_subdir_CAL will be created in the parent directory of the input.
+  A directory named `filtrados_subdir_CAL` will be created in the parent directory of the input.
 Inside, subdirectories with filtered GenBank files (prefixed by the Genome ID) will be available.

+---

 ________________________________________

 # Code Structure

-•	Function contains_domain:
+- **Function `contains_domain`:**
   Checks if a GenBank feature contains any of the specified domains by examining multiple qualifiers.

-•	Function extract_genome_id:
+- **Function `extract_genome_id`:**
   Extracts the Genome ID from the subdirectory name based on defined patterns.

-•	Function format_size:
+- **Function `format_size`:**
   Converts and formats file sizes from megabases to gigabases.

-•	Function setup_logging:
+- **Function `setup_logging`:**
   Configures logging to output messages to both a file and the console.

-•	Function process_gbk_files:
+- **Function `process_gbk_files`:**
-o	Iterates over each subdirectory in the input directory.
+  - Iterates over each subdirectory in the input directory.
-o	Processes .gbk files to detect target domains.
+  - Processes .gbk files to detect target domains.
-o	Calculates total sizes, logs processing details, and copies files containing the target domains.
+  - Calculates total sizes, logs processing details, and copies files containing the target domains.
-o	Checks available disk space and logs warnings if insufficient.
+  - Checks available disk space and logs warnings if insufficient.
-o	Generates a summary CSV file.
+  - Generates a summary CSV file.

-•	Main Function:
+- **Main Function:**
   Uses argparse to handle command-line arguments and triggers the processing workflow.

 ________________________________________

-Error Handling
+# Error Handling

-•	The script checks for the existence and validity of the input directory.
+- The script checks for the existence and validity of the input directory.
-•	Exceptions during file reading, processing, or copying are logged with error messages.
+- Exceptions during file reading, processing, or copying are logged with error messages.
-•	The log file is created (or overwritten) to capture all processing details.
+- The log file is created (or overwritten) to capture all processing details.

 Script 9: Merge Bigscape Step 1.
 A Python script to merge two TSV tables based on the "BGC" column.
 merge_bigscape_step1.py